Exploring

 Make the Soo your home base while you enjoy the interesting things the area has to offer.
 Visit historic buildings, museums, the Alberta House Arts Center one block south of the Locks, or try your luck at the Kewadin casino.
 Fishing is great in the St. Mary's River and golfers will enjoy the area golf courses.

-Enjoy a day trip over the International Bridge to Canada for a drive along the lakeshore, or take one of the wilderness one-day train tours to Agawa Canyon.
 Another interesting day trip is a drive to the Point Iroquois Lighthouse, the Great Lakes Shipwreck Museum, the Whitefish Point Light Station, and beautiful Tahquamenon Falls near Paradise Michigan.
-You might also enjoy tthe Toonerville Trolley and Riverboat Trip to Tahquamenon Falls that leaves from Soo Junction, west of Sault Ste.
-Marie on Highway M-28.

 WINTER: